 They want to distinguish themselves from the pack.

 If you are interested in learning more, please consult the various documents provided on this page.
 Additional questions can be emailed to Darryl Hicks, Vice President of Communications at NRMLA, at firstname.lastname@example.org.

-- CE Tracking Sheet.
+- Track Your CE Credits.
 Use this tracking sheet to document courses you take through out the year.

 - Frequently Asked Questions

 - Independent Certification Committee Roster.
 The ICC is the governing body that oversees the administration of the CRMP credential.

 - Roster of CRMPs.
 The following individuals have earned the designation and are listed on NRMLA’s consumer site, ReverseMortgage.org.

 - Submitting CE Course for Review.
 If you completed a continuing education course that has not been approved by the Independent Certification Committee, please follow these instructions for submitting the course to be reviewed by the Eligibility Committee.